 - Four ATP molecules and two NADH molecules are formed.

-- All the reactions happen twice because glucose splits into two 3-C biomolecules.
+- All the reactions happen twice because a molecule glucose splits into two 3-C biomolecules.

 - The end product, however, will be the same.